danielsaidi/website_danielsaidi/collections/_posts/2014/2014-05-21-mouse-scroll-sensitivity-in-parallels.md

 icon:  avatar
 ---

 I use Parallels Desktop to run Windows from a dedicated OS X partition.
-It works great overall, but one thing that I have had problems with, is that the mouse scroll sensitivity is too sensitive in Windows.
-Let's see how to fix this in Parallels.
+It works great, but I have had problems with the mouse scroll being too sensitive.
+Let's see how to fix it.

-The solution was to open the `Virtual Machine > Configure > Mouse & Keyboard` configuration window and uncheck `Enable smooth scrolling`.
-Unchecking this solved my problems, but I'm not sure if it has unexpected side-effects that will show up later.
+The solution is to open the `Virtual Machine > Configure > Mouse & Keyboard` window and uncheck `Enable smooth scrolling`.
+I haven't noticed any side-effects so far, so it seems to be working.
+Scrolling is now working as expected.

-I haven't noticed any side-effects so far, though.
-If you have the same problems, it may be worth giving this solution a try.
+If you have the same problems with scrolling in Parallels Desktop, it may be worth trying.